 Here are Chicago high rise condos for sale and information about neighborhoods where high rise condos are commonly found.
 Schedule a showing online!

-Perhaps since the first skyscraper was built in Chicago, when many people think of Chicago condos they envision a high rise like Trump Tower Chicago or the John Hancock Building.
+Perhaps since the first skyscraper was built in Chicago, when many people think of Chicago condos they envision a high rise like Trump Tower Chicago or the John Hancock Condos.
 However, most Chicago condos aren’t in high rises.

 In Chicago’s multiple listing system a high rise is defined as a building with 7 or more stories.
 Mid rise buildings have 4 to 6 stories.
 Low rise buildings have at most 3 stories.

 Not surprisingly, the most high rise condos for sale are in downtown Chicago.
 The Near North Side which consists of the Gold Coast, Old Town, River North and Streeterville neighborhoods has the most followed by the Loop.
 You’ll also find many high rise condos for sale in Lakeview.

 |$900K - $1M||$800K - $900K||$700K - $800K||$600K - $700K|

 |$500K - $600K||$400K - $500K||$300K - $400K||$200K - $300K|

 Chicago high rise condos for sale encompass a variety of styles including contemporary, mid-century and vintage.
 The one feature they all have in common is elevators in the building!